Firefly Aerospace, Inc. research snapshot

 Industry trend

 Firefly operates in a long-duration secular trend toward space access, lunar infrastructure, defense resilience, and responsive space.
-Government and commercial demand is growing, but the sector remains capital-intensive, cyclical, and dependent on political budget priorities.
+Government and commercial demand is growing, but the sector is capital-intensive, cyclical, and dependent on political budget priorities.

 Valuation and margin of safety